avniir/FontAwesome5PureCSS/README.md

   ```<link rel="stylesheet" href="fa/all.min.css">```

-3) Finally, include the Font Awesome 5 icons as you want!
+3) And voilà!
+Use it as you want!

 Exemple: ```<span class="fas fa-search">Search</span>```

-## Font Awesome 5 important note
+## Font Awesome 5 notes
 The 'fa' prefix has been deprecated in version 5.
 The new default is the 'fas' (solid) style and the 'fab' style for brands.
+Find all the available icons here: https://fontawesome.com/icons?d=gallery&m=free